 Yet many entrepreneurs aren’t blogging for reasons such as:

 Your client hasn’t written anything since being in University or high school.
 They’ve forgotten some of the basics of writing and lack the confidence to blog.

 Blog post ideas don’t always come easy, and we all know about writer’s block.
-If you want to blog regularly, you need to have lots of ideas.
+If your client wants to blog regularly, they need many ideas.

 Years ago, blogs only existed for writers.
 You wouldn’t have found a blog on a real estate company website.

-If your business has an online content strategy, it should have a blog as part of that strategy.
+If your client has an online content strategy, they should have a blog as part of that strategy.

-I’m going to give you some solid reasons why your business needs a blog.
-If your client still isn’t convinced, share a link to this post and get them to read through my ideas for how to overcome some of your hesitations (and I share examples of great business blogs).
+I’m going to give you some solid reasons why your client needs a blog.
+If your client still isn’t convinced, share a link to this post and get them to read through my ideas for how to overcome some blogging hesitations (and I share examples of great business blogs).

 Don’t have the time to read?
 Check out the following audio of this blog post: